DETAILED ACTION

 Kim’087, Huang et al. and Kim’780 are analogous art because they are directed to a finFET and one of ordinary skill in the art would have had a reasonable expectation of success to modify Kim’087 and Huang et al. with the specified feature(s) of Kim’780 because they are from the same field of endeavor.

-It would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention to include the at least one barrier layer comprising a first barrier layer and a second barrier layer formed of different conductive materials; the second barrier layer in the second gate structure extending between the gate conductor and the work function layer; a top surface of the gate conductor in the first gate structure being leveled with a top surface of the gate conductor in the second gate structure; and the gate conductor in the first gate structure having a first thickness between the top surface of the gate conductor and the at least one barrier layer; the gate conductor in the second gate structure having a second thickness between the top surface of the gate conductor and the at least one barrier layer; the first thickness is greater than the second thickness; and a difference between the first thickness and the second thickness being equal to a thickness of the work function layer, as taught by Kim’780, in Kim’087 and Huang et al., in order to reduce threshold voltage and improve the performance, density and scalability of the device.
+It would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention to use titanium carbide, tantalum carbide, or titanium-tantalum carbide, as the work function layer, to include the at least one barrier layer comprising a first barrier layer and a second barrier layer formed of different conductive materials; the second barrier layer in the second gate structure extending between the gate conductor and the work function layer; a top surface of the gate conductor in the first gate structure being leveled with a top surface of the gate conductor in the second gate structure; and the gate conductor in the first gate structure having a first thickness between the top surface of the gate conductor and the at least one barrier layer; the gate conductor in the second gate structure having a second thickness between the top surface of the gate conductor and the at least one barrier layer; the first thickness is greater than the second thickness; and a difference between the first thickness and the second thickness being equal to a thickness of the work function layer, as taught by Kim’780, in Kim’087 and Huang et al., in order to reduce threshold voltage and improve the performance, density and scalability of the device.

 Response to Arguments

-Rest of applicant's arguments filed September 12, 2025 have been fully considered but they are not persuasive.
+Applicant's arguments filed January 12, 2026 have been fully considered but they are not persuasive.

-Applicant argues that Kim fails to teach that “the bottom width of the channel part is at least equal to the top width of the upper part”, as disclosed at least in Para [0039] and Figs. 2A-2C of the instant invention.
+Applicant argues that regarding the amended claims 1 and 18, Kim fails to teach that “the bottom width W4 of the bottom part is at least equal to the top width W1 of the upper part”, as disclosed at least in Para [0039] and Figs. 2A-2C of the instant invention”.

 The examiner respectfully disagrees because based on Cambridge Dictionary, the term “at least” means “as much as, or more than”.
 Accordingly, the phrase “at least equal to” interpreted as “greater than or equal to”.

-Therefore, Kim clearly teaches in Fig. 2B the limitation of “the bottom width of the channel part is at least equal to (i.e. greater than) the top width of the upper part”, as recited in claim 1.
+Therefore, Kim clearly teaches in Fig. 2B the limitation of “the bottom width of the bottom part is at least equal to (i.e. greater than) the top width of the upper part”, as recited in the amended claims 1 and 18.

 Conclusion